Code-Triarii/ccse-ccsne-cks-cka-road-to-container-expert-trainings-security/concepts.md

 #### Key Points to Remember:

-- ``Volume Location:`` Volumes exist on the Docker host.
+- `Volume Location:` Volumes exist on the Docker host.
 When using Docker in a client-server model, remember that paths specified for volumes refer to the host where the Docker daemon runs, not necessarily the local client machine.

-- ``Persistent Storage:`` Docker volumes are designed to persist data, separate from the container's lifecycle.
+- `Persistent Storage:` Docker volumes are designed to persist data, separate from the container's lifecycle.
 Even when a container is removed, the volume remains until explicitly deleted.

-- ``Data Isolation:`` Using volumes can help to isolate your data, allowing containers to remain lightweight and stateless, which is a best practice for containerized applications.
+- `Data Isolation:` Using volumes can help to isolate your data, allowing containers to remain lightweight and stateless, which is a best practice for containerized applications.

 Leveraging these various types of volumes effectively ensures data persistence, security, and efficiency in managing the state of Dockerized applications.
 Always plan your data management strategy according to the needs of your application and the environment in which your containers run.

-> [!IMPORTANT]
+> \[!IMPORTANT\]
-> ``Misconceptions:`` For beginners, it can be misleading when the Docker CLI and Daemon are on the same host, as it appears as if you're directly mapping a local host folder to a container folder.
+> `Misconceptions:` For beginners, it can be misleading when the Docker CLI and Daemon are on the same host, as it appears as if you're directly mapping a local host folder to a container folder.
 However, **the binding is actually taking place on the host where the Docker daemon runs**.

----
+______________________________________________________________________

 ### Docker Layers - Dockerfile, Image, and Containers

 Docker uses a layered filesystem to build images and run containers efficiently.
 Here's the relationship between Dockerfile, images, and containers, as illustrated in the diagram:

-- ``Dockerfile``: A text document containing all the commands to build a Docker image.
+- `Dockerfile`: A text document containing all the commands to build a Docker image.
 It starts from a base image and executes instructions that create layers.
-- ``Docker Image``: A read-only template composed of layered filesystems used to execute code in a Docker container.
+- `Docker Image`: A read-only template composed of layered filesystems used to execute code in a Docker container.
 Each instruction in the Dockerfile creates a new layer in the image.
-- ``Docker Container``: A runnable instance of an image with an additional writable layer on top of the image's layers.
+- `Docker Container`: A runnable instance of an image with an additional writable layer on top of the image's layers.
 Containers share the base image layers, making them lightweight and fast.

-``Union Layers and Reusability``: Docker images are built using union filesystems that combine multiple layers into a single view.
+`Union Layers and Reusability`: Docker images are built using union filesystems that combine multiple layers into a single view.
 Layers are reused across different images to save space, and changes within a running container are stored in the writable layer, keeping the underlying image unchanged for reuse.

 ![Docker concepts relationship](docs/img/dockerfile-image-container-layers.png)

 ______________________________________________________________________

 ### Dockerfile Instructions